abiosoft/river/README.md

 e := river.NewEndpoint()
 ```

-Any function can be a Request Handler.
-River supports dependency
+Any function can be a request handler thanks to dependency injection.
-injection and it is also compatible with `http.Handler`.
+River is also compatible with `http.Handler`.
 ```go
 func () {...} // valid
 func (c *river.Context) {...} // valid